 In contrast, Sayuri’s friend and client Nobu thinks of destiny and self-determination as the same thing.
 Nobu recognizes that Sayuri’s conception of destiny is simply an excuse for her passivity.
 He chides Sayuri for sleeping with any man, no matter how boorish or vile, who is willing to become her patron.
 To Nobu’s disgust, Sayuri shirks responsibility over these matters by saying that she must follow the path set out for a geisha.
 In response, Nobu explains that destiny is not a set of predetermined events that will happen to an individual, but instead a personal purpose or meaning towards which we strive.
 Thus, Nobu encourages Sayuri to recognize that although a river cannot pick its direction, water moves freely within the river, determining for itself where inside the river it will flow.
 In this way, Nobu suggests that Sayuri still has the freedom to actively move closer to fulfilling her personal destiny.

 In an act of tragic irony, Sayuri takes Nobu’s advice about self-determination when she decides to betray him.
 Nobu tells Sayuri that he wants to be her patron, but Sayuri loves his best friend and business partner, Chairman Ken Iwamura.
 In the world of the geisha, two business partners would never compete over the same geisha, so Sayuri knows that if Nobu shows interest in her, then the Chairman will never be free to pursue her.
 As a result, Sayuri purposefully sleeps with a man Nobu despises in order diminish his interest in her, leaving her available for a relationship with the Chairman.
 Through this act, Sayuri asserts her identity not as a passive plaything of powerful men, but instead as a woman in charge of her own destiny.
-As readers, however, we should also be critical of how Golden, a male author, portrays this woman’s destiny as revolving entirely around a man she loves rather than around her own autonomy, freedom from being a geisha, or personal self-actualization.
+Nevertheless, the book portrays her destiny as revolving entirely around a man she loves rather than around her own autonomy, freedom from being a geisha, or personal self-actualization.